-I think I’ve made it clear to most folks but if I haven’t, COLOMBIA is an AMAZING country a to get lost in (no, not like I need a helicopter evacuation lost).
+COLOMBIA is an AMAZING country a to get lost in (no, not like I need a helicopter evacuation lost).
 The vast options of Colombian Backpacking destinations, complemented by cheap prices, makes traveling this country easy and affordable.
-But with so many options and such little time, where should you go?
+But with so many options and such little time, where should you travel in Colombia?

 Medellin, aka the city of eternal spring, lives up to the hype.
 Despite being a massive city (not a fan of huge cities), this place never disappoints.
 Pulsing nightlife, Colombia’s top cafes, and friendly Paisas, make this an ABSOLUTE must visit.
 Don’t miss this city or you’ll forever regret your Colombian experience.
-4 Day Medellin Guide
+Read this if you want the best 4 Day Medellin Guide and where to find the best Colombian Coffee

 Apart of Colombia’s infamous Coffee Triangle, sits Salento.
 I wasn’t overly excited to come here at first but was quite despondent once I departed.
 Arguably the worlds best coffee, crisp cool climate, and some of the worlds tallest Wax Palm trees make this spot highly desirable.
 Read more about one of my favorite days in Colombia: Backpacking Salento’s Valle De Cocora